Blackmesa-Canteen/Dot-NET-my-book-store/README.md

 An online web application system for a bookstore using ASP.NET MVC (C#).

 # Features
-- The application should list all books in the bookstore.
+- List all books in the bookstore.

-- The application should allow customer to search books in the bookstore.
+- Allow customer to search books in the bookstore.

-- The application should allow customer to reserve a book in the store.
+- Allow customer to reserve a book in the store.
 It will generate a booking number once the book reservation has been made.

-- The application should not allow to reserve a book that has been reserved by other customer.
+- Allow to reserve a book that has been reserved by other customer.

+- CQRS pattern for data access layer.

+- JWT authentication.

 # Requirements
 - .NET 5.0